Aiven-Open/jdbc-connector-for-apache-kafka/docs/source-connector.md

 for streaming immutable rows that are added to a table, for example, for streaming facts from a fact table.

+TODO: the exact algorithm!!!!

 To use this mode, set `mode=incrementing`.
 Use `incrementing.column.name` for setting the incrementing column name.

 #### Incremental Mode With Timestamp Column

-In this mode, tables are supposed to have one or many timestamp columns.
+In this mode tables have one or many timestamp columns.
 The connector will apply `COALESCE` SQL function to them to get one timestamp for a row.
 Rows with this timestamp greater than the largest previously known will be retrieved on the next query.